monodyle/browser-wallet-agent/README.md

 # Web3 Browser Wallet

-Injectable wallet provider for browser-based web3 testing.
+Injectable wallet provider for browser-based web3 testing and automation.

 Injects a realistic **MetaMask-like** (EVM) and **Phantom-like** (Solana) wallet into any browser page — no extension required.

-Designed to work with [agent-browser](https://agent-browser.dev/) for AI-driven dApp testing and automation.
+Designed to work with [agent-browser](https://agent-browser.dev/).

 ## Features